graphql/graphql-http/README.md

 ## [Audits](implementations/)

-Inspect audits of other implementations in the [implementations folder](implementations/).
-Adding your implementation is very welcome!
+Inspect audits of other implementations in the [implementations folder](implementations).
+Adding your implementation is very welcome, [see how](CONTRIBUTING.md#adding-implementations)!

 ## Want to help?

 File a bug, contribute with code, or improve documentation?
-Read up on our guidelines below and drive development with `yarn test --watch` away!

-This repository is managed by EasyCLA.
-Project participants must sign the free [GraphQL Specification Membership agreement](https://preview-spec-membership.graphql.org) before making a contribution.
-You only need to do this one time, and it can be signed by [individual contributors](http://individual-spec-membership.graphql.org/) or their [employers](http://corporate-spec-membership.graphql.org/).

-To initiate the signature process please open a PR against this repo.
-The EasyCLA bot will block the merge if we still need a membership agreement from you.

-You can find [detailed information here](https://github.com/graphql/graphql-wg/tree/main/membership).
-If you have issues, please email [operations@graphql.org](mailto:operations@graphql.org).
+[Read more in CONTRIBUTING.md](CONTRIBUTING.md).

 If your company benefits from GraphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the [GraphQL Foundation](https://foundation.graphql.org/join).